-G4-EN7 Our long-term aim is to reduce the total amount of direct and indirect greenhouse gas emissions by another 20 per cent by 2020 against 2010 levels.
-We have already reduced these emissions - by 12 per cent between 2010 and 2016 - and so we are on track to achieve our target.
-We analysed more than 81,000 new products as part of the product life cycle assessment in 2016.
+EN7 Our long-term aim is to reduce the total amount of direct and indirect greenhouse gas emissions by another 20 per cent by 2020 against 2010 levels.
+We have already reduced these emissions - by 13 per cent between 2010 and 2017 - and so we are slightly below what we have planned to achieve our target.
+We analysed more than 96,000 new products as part of the product life cycle assessment in 2017.

-In the last ten years, we have achieved reductions of up to 29 per cent in CO_2e emissions1 in manufacturing and use in the various segments.
+In the last ten years, we have achieved reductions of up to 29 per cent in $\mathrm{CO_2e}$ emissions1 in manufacturing and use in the various segments.
 This allows us to permanently offer new products that are more efficient than their predecessors.
-This in turn allows our customers to reduce their energy costs and the associated CO_2e emissions.
+This in turn allows our customers to reduce their energy costs and the associated $\mathrm{CO_2e}$ emissions.